Huangphoux/the_datastar_way/README.md

 ## Fat Morphing

-Suitable for collaborative app: all users see the same updated page
+- Suitable for collaborative app: all users see the same updated page
+- Behave similarly to htmx's [`hx-boost`](https://htmx.org/attributes/hx-boost/), but Datastar morphs and retains elements, instead of swapping the whole `<body>` like htmx.

 ### Fat